10 best Sicily day trips from around the island

 Sicily day trips from Catania

 The city of Catania is a good starting point for many days trips around Sicily.
-Catania itself is a must see, with plenty of historic churches, such as Catania Cathedral.
+Catania itself is a must see, with plenty of things to see and do, such as Catania Cathedral.
 The cathedral’s been rebuilt after several disasters affecting the island including earthquakes and volcanic eruptions from Mount Etna.

 It goes without saying that hiring a car in Sicily is a must.
 Speaking from experience, transportation is sparse, and when it’s available, it’s not the most reliable!